 The CSURF is open to all undergraduate students from the University of Colorado at Colorado Springs, Pikes Peak Community College, the United States Air Force Academy, and Colorado College.

 It is required that students have previously selected a faculty advisor.
 It is also required that all student presenters register and upload an ABSTRACT of their presentation before the registration deadline.

 Typically, student participants are in their 3rd or 4th year of university study (although class standing is not a requirement for participation - as is the case with a PPCC participant).
 Students should also have a faculty advisor.

-When Should I log in to Zoom for my presentation and session?
+When Should I show up for my presentation and session?

 On the day of CSURF, please plan to show up at least 10 minutes before the first presentation in your assigned timeslot.

 Plan to stay for the entire hour to listen to your fellow presenters in your session.

 Note: Presentation times are not provided until AFTER the abstract deadline.
-Approximately a week after the registration deadline passes, a schedule of events will be published online with all presenter abstracts and names, along with presentation times and Zoom links.
+Approximately a week after the registration deadline passes, a schedule of events will be published online with all presenter abstracts and names.

 Should you need to change your presentation time, please contact Margie Oldham at email@example.com .